I. Binghamton University: General Information

 The director manages a program sponsored by the U. S. Department of Commerce that provides assistance to companies that have been adversely impacted by foreign competition.
 This assistance comes in the form of corporate reviews and consultation to level the playing field and improve products, marketing or internal corporate efficiency.

 The vice president for student affairs is responsible for various academic support services and student development programs and services.
-These include the Dean of Students, Educational Opportunity Program, TRIO and Veterans Programs, Discovery, Campus Recreational Services, Multicultural Resource Center, Off Campus Services, Career Development Center, University Counseling Center, University Health Service, Campus Activities, University Union, Office of Student Conduct, International Student and Scholar Services, Center for Civic Engagement, Transfer Student Initiatives and Services, and Services for Students with Disabilities.
-In the absence of the president, the provost, and the vice president for administration, the vice president for student affairs acts as the chief administrative officer.
+These include the Dean of Students, Educational Opportunity Program, TRIO and Veterans Programs, Discovery, New Student Programs, Campus Recreational Services, Fraternity and Sorority Life, Multicultural Resource Center, Off Campus Services, Career Development Center, University Counseling Center, University Health Service, Campus Activities, University Union, Office of Student Conduct, International Student and Scholar Services, Center for Civic Engagement, Transfer Student Initiatives and Services, Services for Students with Disabilities, and Auxiliary Services.
+In the absence of the president, the executive vice president for academic affairs and provost, and the vice president for administration, the vice president for student affairs acts as the chief administrative officer.

-The dean of students reports to the Vice President for Student Affairs and oversees the Office of Student Conduct, Off Campus Services, Campus Activities, the Multicultural Resource Center, as well as student leadership development and fraternity-sorority affairs.
+The dean of students reports to the vice president for student affairs and oversees the Office of Student Conduct, Off Campus Services, Campus Activities, the Multicultural Resource Center, Fraternity and Sorority Affairs, well as student leadership development.
 The dean of students chairs the Students of Concern Committee and is a primary point of contact for students in crisis.
 The dean of students advises student government and student organizations.

 Reporting to the vice president for student affairs, the assistant vice president oversees the offices of the University Union, Residential Life, Campus Recreational Services, University Counseling Center and University Health Service.
 The assistant vice president for student life acts as the chief student affairs officer in the absence of the vice president.